babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 ![](./Assets/bento-image-01.png)

 ## Renderer
-As I said before, I assume you are already kind of familiar with our Architecture.
+We assume you are already kind of familiar with our Architecture.
 In this article, we are going to focus on the **renderer** part.

 Renderer's purpose is to **calculate** a UI.
 We used the word calculate on purpose as we express our UI as a function of state `UI = f(state)`.
 The function is named `func render(state: ViewModel.State) -> Screen<SectionId, ItemId>`.